gmc-code/PC-microbit-micropython/docs/breadboards/LEDs_with_resistors.rst

 Blink using for i in range
 ----------------------------------------

-| Repeated blinking can be done with a for loop.
+| Repeated blinking can be done with a for-loop.
-| The for loop below runs 3 times, with i values of 0, 1, and 2.
+| The for-loop below runs 3 times, with i values of 0, 1, and 2.

 .. code-block:: python